ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Methodology

 \subsubsection{Difference Awareness Block (DAB)}

-This block differs from the CEB in two aspects, one is the generation of embeddings $K_{diff}$ and $V_{diff}$ based on the source features, and the other is the global diffusion way of the assigned information.
+{The DAB embedded in the decoder emphasizes difference awareness to recover task-related details (\textit{e.g.}, cross-modal structural compensation in RGB-D SOD and temporal variations in RSCD), which matches the decoder's function of refining spatial details.} This block differs from the CEB in two aspects, one is the generation of embeddings $K_{diff}$ and $V_{diff}$ based on the source features, and the other is the global diffusion way of the assigned information.
 As shown on the bottom right-hand corner of Fig.~\ref{fig:attention}, a hierarchical difference operation containing normalization, linear and pooling layers are embedded here to obtain the multi-granularity absolute difference representation $K_{diff}$ and $V_{diff}$, which are used as $K^{fw}$ and $V^{fw}$ in Equ.~\ref{equ:compops}.
 Besides, the slot feature $F$ with $L' = HW$ in the diffusion stage is a compact hybrid representation, which comes from the initial fusion of the encoder features $F^1$ and $F^2$, and the deeper DAB feature $\tilde{F}'$ through several stacked linear layers.
 The output slot feature $\tilde{F}$ of the block is fed into the subsequent module and involved in the decoding process of the high-resolution prediction.